spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/installation-and-setup.md

             /*
              * The names of the connections to the databases that should be part of the backup.
-             * Currently only MySQL-and PostgreSQL-databases are supported.
+             * Currently only MySQL- and PostgreSQL-databases are supported.
              */
             'databases' => [
                 'mysql'